Wayne81/Reproducible-Research---Project-1/README.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.
 Loading and preprocessing the data

-First, I will create a folder for this course storage and also treat as the working folder for R programming.
-Then, it download the zip file through the internet and store in the specified folder which created before.
-Finally, I unzip and read into R program with table named "activity".